Neutis/neutis-docs/docs/examples/spi.md

 <div style="text-align: center;"><img src="../../img/examples/spi_connection.png" style="width: 700px;"></div><br>

-Copy the following Python program to talk to an SPI device and save it on Neutis as spi.py for example.
+Copy the following Python program to talk to an SPI device and save it on Neutis as spi.py.

 ```python